kyiwinhtin/Laravel_Shopping_Cart/readme.md

 Copy the Test Secret Key in Stripe Dashboard site.

-Paste into App\Http\Controllers\ProductController setApiKey in line 73.
+Paste into App\Http\Controllers\ProductController setApiKey('Paste the key here') in line 73.

 Copy the Test Publishable Key in Stripe Dashboard site again.

-Paste into resources\views\shop\checkout.blade.php  setPublishableKey in line 74.
+Paste into resources\views\shop\checkout.blade.php  setPublishableKey('Paste the key here') in line 74.

 Then we will fill form like this